Description of Business and Basis Of Presentation

 On November 15, 2021, MoneyLion acquired MALKA Media Group LLC (“MALKA”).
 MALKA is a creator network and content platform that produces digital media and content across entertainment, sports, games, live streaming and other sectors.
 MALKA’s content capabilities can drive industry-leading customer acquisition and retention at scale to help accelerate MoneyLion’s customer growth.
 By combining MALKA’s capabilities with MoneyLion’s financial products and extensive first-party data, MoneyLion hopes to turn the MoneyLion mobile application into a daily destination for its customers with personalized content that educates, informs and supports customers’ financial decisions.

 On February 17, 2022, MoneyLion acquired Even Financial Inc. (“Even Financial”).
-Even Financial digitally connects and matches consumers with real-time personalized financial product recommendations from banks, insurance and fintech companies on mobile apps, websites and other consumer touchpoints through its marketplace technology.
-Even Financial’s infrastructure leverages machine learning and advanced data science to solve a significant pain point in financial services customer acquisition, bridging Product Partners and Channel Partners (as defined herein) via its application programming interface (“API”) and embedded finance marketplaces.
+Even Financial utilizes its software platform to connect and match consumers with real-time personalized financial product recommendations from banks, insurance and fintech companies on mobile apps and websites by enabling the display of offers for financial products to consumers through its platform.
+Even Financial’s infrastructure leverages machine learning and advanced data science to solve a significant pain point in financial services customer acquisition, bridging Product Partners and Channel Partners via its application programming interface (“API”) and embedded finance marketplaces.
 The acquisition strengthens MoneyLion’s platform by improving consumers’ abilities to find and access the right financial products to help them manage their financial lives.
 Even Financial’s network includes over 400 Product Partners and 500 Channel Partners, covering a breadth of financial services including loans, credit cards, mortgages, savings, and insurance products.
 The acquisition also expands MoneyLion’s addressable market, extends the reach of its own products and diversifies its revenue mix.

 Receivable funding—Receivables originated on the Company’s platform, including Credit Builder Plus loans and Instacash advances, were primarily funded through Invest in America Credit Fund 1 LLC (“IIA”) until the end of the fourth quarter of 2021.
 IIA and related special purpose vehicles (“SPVs”) were classified as variable interest entities (“VIEs”) of which the Company had identified itself as the primary beneficiary because it directed the activities of the IIA and the related SPVs that most significantly impacted their economic performance.
 As the primary beneficiary of the VIEs, the Company consolidated the balances of the VIEs into the financial statements.
 See Part II, Item 8 “Description of Business and Basis of Presentation” in the Company’s Annual Report on Form 10-K for the fiscal year ended December 31, 2021 for further discussion of these matters.